aag13/configoat/README.md

 $ pip install .
 ```

+## How to Use confiGOAT

-configoat is powerful and easy to use:
+confiGOAT is very powerful and easy to use.
+Since you need to define your all the
+environment variables

 You can initialize the package using the following management command.
 ```bash
 $ configoat init
 ```

-## How to Use confiGOAT

 Access environment variables using get() inside any python module/script
 ```python3